skip-mev/block-sdk/block/constructor/README.md

             return false
         }

+        // The transaction can only be considered for inclusion if the amount
-        return stakeAmount.GT(h.Threshold)
+        // staked is greater than some predetermined threshold. return stakeAmount.GT(h.Threshold)
     }
 }
 ```

+#### Using a Custom MatchHandler

 If we wanted to create the lane using the custom match handler along with the
 custom mempool, we could do the following: